Rapiddo/rapiddo-core-ios/README.md

 # rapiddo-core-ios
-🛠Create your own Rapiddo mini-apps
+A framework that allows you to create your own Rapiddo mini-apps.
+Coming soon...